Making Their Best Move

 “I could not stand being the worst player on the team and that inspired me to work hard and become a better player,” Indusekar recalls.
 “Eventually I became the best player on my high school team.”

 When he arrived at Illinois, he joined the chess club again, only to find himself on the “B” team when the “A” team went to the President’s Cup in 2013.
-Dismayed but motivated after missing the cut, he worked harder on his game, improved, and in 2013 he made the club’s “A” team.
-He will be headed to Manhattan in April.
+Dismayed at missing the cut, but motivated, he worked harder on his game, improved, and in 2013 he made the club’s “A” team, and he traveled to Manhattan in April.

 By Dave Evensen